Linear-Quadratic Optimal Control in Maximal Coordinates: Conclusions

 \section{Conclusions}

 We presented an extension of the linear-quadratic regulator to systems with physical constraints represented in maximal coordinates.
 Our derivation for such systems retains linearized constraints explicitly and directly incorporates them into the feedback gain calculations.
 Since the LQR derivation is built on the standard Riccati recursion, extensions such as state or input constraints are applicable to our derivation as well.
 The LQR controller can be directly deployed to stabilize systems around nominal trajectories.

-Selected experiments on nonlinear systems suggest preferable performance of maximal-coordinate LQR compared to minimal-coordinate LQR for comparable cost functions.
+The simulation of nonlinear systems suggests superior performance of maximal-coordinate LQR compared to minimal-coordinate LQR for comparable cost functions.
 This conclusion is based on the larger basins of attraction of maximal-coordinate LQR for the analyzed systems which generally points at a more robust controller.
 Time-varying tracking LQR shows comparable behavior for minimal- and maximal-coordinate LQR when close to the nominal trajectory.
 However, maximal-coordinate control appears to be less sensitive to larger deviations.
+Analyzing the control laws for a simple pendulum shows that the nonlinearity of the maximal-coordinate control law in minimal coordinates is one possible explanation for these results.

 Overall, the results make a strong case for using maximal coordinates for linear-quadratic control, even for unconstrained systems.
 The ease of incorporating additional physical constraints during the modeling process adds to this conclusion.
 An interesting direction for future work could be to exploit sparsity when deriving the constrained LQR controller with additional Lagrange multipliers instead of, or in addition to, applying the more direct approach proposed in this paper.
 The maximal-coordinate LQR approach could also be extended to trajectory optimization methods such as iterative LQR (iLQR) or model predictive control (MPC) schemes based on LQR.
-Future investigation is needed to determine if the larger basins of attraction and enhanced robustness hold for more complex systems, and to better understand the theory behind these observations.